PSHE/RSE

 KS3-5

-Students learn aspects of all of the aforementioned in a manner which builds upon the knowledge gained in the previous year.
-A full overview of the Year Group breakdown can be found in the Long Term Curriculum Overviews tab.
+Students learn in an age-appropriate manner which builds upon the knowledge gained in the previous years and equips them to stay safe and participate in the world beyond school.
+A full overview of the year group breakdown of what they will study and when can be found in the Long Term Curriculum Overviews tab below.

 Long Term Curriculum Overviews